AmblesideOnline Year 10 Booklist

 98. Invitation to the Classics: pages 203 to 306 this year, or about 25 chapters, beginning with Jane Austen, and ending just before James Joyce; the chapters are short.

-Alternately, you could continue (or supplement with) History of English Literature for Boys and Girls by H.E.
+Alternately, you could continue (or supplement with) (The History of) English Literature for Boys and Girls by H.E.
 Marshall β α ($amzn) (K) Chapters 74-85 (Wordsworth to Tennyson.)
 Table of Contents arranged by Year and Term for both books are available: History of English Literature; Invitation to the Classics.

 OR, a book you might find helpful for reference while studying this era (both for yourself as a teacher, and for your student to use): The Cambridge History of English and American Literature (An Encyclopedia in Eighteen Volumes).